Jennifer Pelton couldn’t keep up with her frantic schedule, and it was making her — and her family — sick.

 “This project made the past week more fun than it would have been if I’d watched TV or wasted my time on the Internet,” said student Lauren Gryctko.
 “I’m actually sad the project is over.”

 Others reported improvements in their sleep and eating habits, increased (and enjoyable!) time spent with parents, less stress, and greater overall feelings of happiness and satisfaction.
 Most said they planned to continue the changes they’d made.

 As you experiment with paring down commitments, actively plan nothing in their place.
 Unstructured family time can lead to healthy, unexpected surprises — a family walk, cooking together, an afternoon in the yard looking for four-leaf clovers.
 Or, if you do want to schedule an activity, plan an outing or start a new family ritual.

 Guarding your new free time requires you to practice saying no. Begin by declining small requests and soon you’ll be ready to tackle bigger ones.
 Remember: Saying no to a request now doesn’t mean you can’t say yes later, when or if you realign or eliminate other commitments.
-(See “Getting to No” in the March 2008 archives.)
+(See “Getting to No”.)